Drag13/articles/DotnetCI/short.md

 Now we will setup first step of the CI process - build check.

-Go to the [Travis](https://travis-ci.org/) and login with GitHub account.
+Go to the [Travis](https://travis-ci.org/) and log in with GitHub account.
 Give Travis access to your repository.

-Go back to the repostory, create new branch CIBuild and add .travis.yml file to the root of the folder
+Go back to the repository, create new branch CIBuild and add the .travis.yml file to the root of the folder

 ``` text
 language: csharp